elodrigo/daemon/README.md

 I'm working on writing a daemon communicating between client and server by message queue.

-Message queue table id in server has to be known by client to make it work.
+Message queue table id in server has to be known by client.